 YOU MIGHT ALSO LIKE | ‘How to Design a Distance-Friendly Blended Learning Experience’

 Once you remove the idea that onboarding is simply about getting compliance up to scratch and showing your new people around the systems you use, you can really open up the possibilities.
-Combining modes of learning—for example, introduction animation/video, conference calls, eLearning, and management check-ins—will enable your new employee to get a better understanding of your organization.
+Combining modes of learning—for example, introduction animation and video, conference calls, eLearning, and management check-ins—will enable your new employee to get a better understanding of your organization.

 The new-starter compliance training is one of the most dreaded aspects of onboarding.
 So widen the net and vary the way you communicate with remote employees.
 Think of ways to engage and excite them for their new role to help them feel like they’ve made the right decision.